-If the pupil is still missing, the following steps would be taken:
+If the child is still missing, the following steps would be taken:

-- Inform the Headmistress as the Designated Safeguarding Lead (DSL). - Ask the Headmistress to ring the pupil's parents and explain what has happened, and what steps have been set in motion.
-Ask them to come to the School at once. - The DSL/Headmistress would notify the Police. - The Headmistress would arrange for staff to search the rest of the School premises and grounds. - If the pupil's home is within walking distance, a member of staff may be asked to check if the pupil has gone home and would set out on foot to attempt to catch up with them. - The DSL would inform the Local Safeguarding Children Board (LSCB) who should liaise with safeguarding partners including local children's services as appropriate.
-The DSL will check with the LSCB this has happened. - The School would co-operate fully with any Police investigation and any safeguarding investigation by the local authority. - Inform the Chair of Governors. - The School's insurers would be informed. - If the pupil is injured, a report would be made under RIDDOR1 to the Health & Safety Executive (HSE).
+- Inform the Deputy Head (Junior School) who will organise a further search involving all available staff. - If the child is still not found after a thorough search of the School building and grounds, the Deputy Head (Junior School) will inform the Headmistress. - The School's Major Incident Procedure (MIP) will be followed. - During the course of the MIP, the child's parents will be contacted and told what has happened, and what steps have been set in motion.
+They should come to the School at once.
+Other agencies will be contacted e.g. Police as appropriate during the MIP and the Chairman of the Governing Body will be informed. - If the child's home is within walking distance, a member of staff would set out on foot to attempt to locate the child.

+- If the child is not found, the Headmistress (as the Designated Safeguarding Lead (DSL)) will inform the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) who should liaise with safeguarding partners including local children's services as appropriate.
+The DSL will check with the KSCMP this has happened. - The School will cooperate fully with any Police investigation and any safeguarding investigation by the local authority. - The Insurers will be informed. - If the child is injured, a report would be made under RIDDOR1 to the Health & Safety Executive (HSE) if appropriate.

-During the course of the investigation into the missing pupil, the School will decide what information should be given to other parents, staff and other pupils and how press enquiries are to be dealt with.
+During the course of the investigation into the missing child, the School will decide what information should be given to other parents, staff and other pupils and how press enquiries are to be dealt with.

-A full record of all activities taken up to the stage at which the pupil was found would be made for the incident report.
+A full record of all activities taken up to the stage at which the child was found would be made for the incident report.
 If appropriate, procedures would be adjusted.

-The School will always consider the wider circumstances around a childing going missing from School and whether there are wider safeguarding concerns that may need to be addressed in line with the School's Safeguarding (Child Protection) Policy.
+The School will always consider the wider circumstances around a child going missing from School and whether there are wider safeguarding concerns that may need to be addressed in line with the School's Safeguarding Child Protection Policy.